matriex/System_Extractor/Repack_INFO.md

 _Read this only in github for better view_
 _Repack "may or may not" work with all ROM_
 _This guide is not for official or Stock ROM_
-_I don't think I will be able to provide any repack GUIDE for #NOUGHT(or try below method if it works)_
+_and I don't think I will be able to provide any repack GUIDE for NOUGHT(or try below method if it works)_

 ## INFORMATION